Arkuradev/memespot/README.md

   - Fixed styling on cards to take up less space for each card.
   - Changed colors for cards and hover.
+  - Changed color theme for buttons on dark theme.
+  - Made dark theme the only default color theme as light theme needs to be changed significantly.
+  - * Temporarely removed light theme and theme toggle due to planned changes.
   - Fixed loading indicator behaviour for query.
   - Added debounce to query to reduce network requests.
   - Fixed issue (401 access denied) when attempting to fetch api data with no user logged in.